Sjhunt93/IAP-2019-2020/Tutorials/Part 1/4 - Flow Control.md

 ## Exercise 2:  Monophonic synth on/off State

 Building on exercise 1.
 Use an if-else statement to switch the oscillator on if the velocity received is above 0, else switch the oscillator off.
+You will no longer need the if statement from exercise 1.

  The flow chart for this is given bellow: